Category

 Blue indicates a positive value.
 This means the percentage of people in that age group who regularly rely on that media is higher than the overall average.

-Red indicates a negative value.
-This means the percentage of people in that age group who regularly rely on that media is lower than the overall average.
+Red indicates negative values.
+This means the proportion of people in that age group who regularly rely on that media is lower than the overall average.

 ■What are the characteristics of people who rely on news curation sites?